 OUTA welcomes DA reversal on Cape Town drought levy

-OUTA is on record as raising concern about the legality of the proposed drought levy.
+The Organisation Undoing Tax Abuse (OUTA) is on record as raising concern about the legality of the proposed drought levy.
 The City council proposed the levy, linked to property valuations rather than usage, at a council meeting in December and issued a call for public comment on it which is still underway.
 The levy is to augment water supply and to cover revenue shortfalls.

 DA councillor and metro exco leader Grant Twigg said in a statement on Facebook that the exco resolved to recommend to the DA City of Cape Town Caucus that the proposed drought levy not be supported at the next full council meeting, the City should find the money elsewhere and engage with national government on this.